nowaproj/docs/docs/local-project-simulator/simulator.md

 # Running on a simulator/physical device

-In this guide, we’ll walk step by step through the different ways to test your project and make use of Flutter’s powerful **hot reload**.
+In this guide, we’ll walk you through step by step the different ways to test your project and make use of Flutter’s  **Hot Reload**.

 ---